Close Menu

 • Gastroparesis and ischemic bowel disease under the digestive system listing (5.00).

-• Diabetic nephropathy, under the genitourinary impairments listing (6.00).
+• Diabetic nephropathy, under the genitourinary listing (6.00).

 • Slow-healing bacterial and fungal infections, under the skin disorders listing (8.00).